 In my travels for ATS, whenever a seat mate on an airplane asks me what I do for a living, telling them I work in accreditation invariably invites a second question: “What is accreditation?”
 It’s a fair question with no easy answers.

 Chief Executive Officers

-More than 260 ATS presidents serve evangelical and mainline Protestant, Roman Catholic, and Orthodox seminaries across North America.
+More than 270 ATS presidents serve evangelical and mainline Protestant, Roman Catholic, and Orthodox seminaries across North America.
 ATS supports them throughout their tenure as chief executives.

 The Presidential Leadership Intensive Conference gives attention to the leadership role, institutional finance, development, personnel, governance, legal issues, endowment management, conflict, and student recruitment and retention.
 Through rigorous learning sessions with experts in their fields coupled with sustained peer interaction, the Intensive offers seminary presidents a genuine break from on-campus responsibilities to reflect on their work.
-Held in January, it is recommended for those who have attended the Seminar for New Presidents or who have been serving as president for two years or more.